THAILAND: A Nightmare of Lynching and Burning – Time, Oct. 18, 1976

 From Phujatkhan, September 4, 2008

-Samak has always been portrayed as a villain in the press: This cartoon condemns his actions as People Power Party premiere in 2008: After allowing pro-Red Shirt mobs to attack anti-government protesters, PM Samak signs an emergency degree with the blood of a deceased protester.
+Samak has always been portrayed as a villain in the press: This cartoon condemns his actions as People Power Party premier in 2008: After allowing pro-Red Shirt mobs to attack anti-government protesters, PM Samak signs an emergency degree with the blood of a deceased protester.

 2008: Thaksin’s Prime Minister Samak Sundaravej takes the heat for the 1976 massacre